jdepool/BOXI-GESTION-3/replit.md

 # Recent Changes

-**2025-10-14**: Implemented auto-calculation for Total Orden USD field in both Nueva Venta Manual and Nueva Reserva Manual forms.
-The field now automatically calculates as the sum of all individual product Total USD values and is displayed as read-only with a muted background.
-This prevents manual entry errors and ensures order totals are always accurate.
-Changes applied via useEffect hooks that trigger whenever products are added or removed.
-Earlier, updated Pagos table styling for lighter appearance and fixed pagination footer visibility.
+**2025-10-14**: Updated Pagos table column headers to match other Ventas tabs styling - changed to `text-xs font-medium text-muted-foreground` with `p-2` padding for a uniform, lighter appearance across all tabs.
+Earlier, implemented auto-calculation for Total Orden USD field in Nueva Venta Manual and Nueva Reserva Manual forms (auto-sums individual product totals, displayed as read-only with muted background).

 # User Preferences